StemboltHQ/solidus-adyen/README.md

 # Usage

-To integrate with Adyen Payments you'll need to request API credentials by signing up at Adyen website https://www.adyen.com/.
+To integrate with Adyen payments you'll need to request API credentials by signing up at Adyen's [website](https://www.adyen.com/).

-This gem only support Adyen HPP payment methods.
+This gem only supports Adyen HPP payment methods.
 At this time there are no plans to support the direct payment methods.

-A payment method called `AdyenHPP` is exposed that allows your store to authorize payments using Adyen Hosted Payments Page solution.
+A payment method called `AdyenHPP` added to the list of available payment methods allowing stores to authorize payments using Adyen Hosted Payments Page solution.
 This works much like paypal and similar services where the customer is redirected to Adyen at the payment step, and is redirected back to your store after they have completed payment.